FHO+: Hourly rate

 Fee codes

-Q310 – Direct Patient Care – In-Person or Video: All direct patient care that you provide to rostered patients, with the exception of telephone care you provide when you are out-of-the-office.
+Q310 – Direct Patient Care – In-Person or Video: All direct patient care that you provide to rostered patients (except for direct care covered by fee code Q311).
 Including:

 • Time spent personally delivering insured clinical services